Fundamentals of Productboard

 Relevant to both new and legacy boards

-Everything you need to navigate Productboard is on the left.
+Everything you need to navigate Productboard is on the left, in the Main navigation area.
+The most important elements of this area are:

-Workspace dropdown (A): The name of your Productboard workspace is at the top of the main menu.
-Click here to reveal a dropdown containing, among other things:
+2. Workspace menu: Click here to reveal a dropdown containing, among other things:

-Board creation (C): Hovering over a teamspace lets you create boards and folders.
+4. Board creation: Hovering over a teamspace lets you create boards and folders.
 Folders help keep your boards organized.

 Boards

-Every board type looks a bit different, but generally you'll have your board-wide settings like Filter along the top of the screen to help you visualize your data.
+Every board type looks a bit different, but generally you'll have access to board-specific tools, settings, and filters along the top of the screen to help you visualize your data.

 Saving boards

 Whenever you make certain changes to a board, you'll see a blue Save button in the top right corner.
-If you don't save after making these changes, they will be reverted when you refresh the page:
+Other users won't see unsaved changes you make to:

 Changes to hierarchy data (like feature status, release, or formula score) are automatically reflected on all boards where that feature appears, and so don't require you to save.